 Scholarship recipients will be eligible to receive their scholarships immediately upon graduation from an accredited high school.
 Scholarship winners must utilize the total award within eight (8) years of their graduation date, excluding active military time.

-The application to apply for 2023's $500 Robert Turner Scholarship will be available soon.
+The application for the 2024 $500 Robert Turner Scholarship will be available after January 1st, 2024.

 Student Trooper/Youth Cadet Law Enforcement

 $500 to $1,000

 Four participants of the American Legion, Department of Michigan student trooper program will be selected by the instructors of the program in four areas.
 To learn more about the Youth Cadet Law Enforcement Program click here.
 Awards are given for the following: